 The Company determined that the holders can detach the warrants from the Series A-1 preferred stock, because the stock will automatically convert into shares of common stock, and the holders will be able to sell those shares while retaining the warrants.
 Accordingly, the warrants are considered freestanding from the Series A-1 preferred stock.
 The Company noted that at contract inception, the warrants are contingently issuable upon the occurrence of a specified event (shareholder approval).
+On June 26, 2023, the Company held its annual shareholder meeting, and as a result, shareholder approval for the issuance of common shares upon the conversion of the Series A-1 Preferred Stock was obtained.

 Once the warrants are legally issued as a result of the automatic conversion of the Series A-1 preferred stock upon shareholder approval, they will become immediately exercisable at the option of the holder.
 The Company determined that the contingently issuable warrants qualify as derivative instruments pursuant to ASC 815-40 and that the warrants will be considered issued for accounting purposes concurrently with the Series A-1 Preferred Stock.

-In connection with the Series A-1 Preferred Stock issuance, the Company recognized liabilities for the associated Warrants, which had an aggregate fair value of \$2.8 million at the time of issuance. \$0.2 million of offering costs were allocated to the Warrants and expensed during the three months ended March 31, 2023.
+In connection with the Series A-1 Preferred Stock issuance, the Company recognized liabilities for the associated Warrants, which had an aggregate fair value of \$2.8 million at the time of issuance.
+Offering costs of \$0.2 million were allocated to the Warrants and expensed during the six months ended June 30, 2023.
 The fair value of the Warrants were accounted for as a reduction to the net proceeds of the Preferred Stock Offering, which resulted in an initial carrying value of \$25.4 million for the Series A-1 Preferred Stock (net of \$2.0 million of placement agent fees and offering costs allocated to the Series A-1 Preferred Stock).
 Refer to Note 11 for disclosures related to the Warrants.